Market Recap: June 29, 2026, The Day in Numbers

 hon_close.1 AS hon_close_jun26,

-(SELECT toDate(max(published)) FROM global_markets.news) AS second_feed_last_article449 dividend records went ex-dividend on June 29 — own the stock before its ex-dividend date or the payment is not yours — yet among 25 household names we checked, 0 appeared.
-The quarter-end wave crested at 747 records on 2026-07-01.
-23 splits executed; 0 IPOs listed, the week's name-brand debuts (BSP, ITG, LIME) coming that Wednesday.
+hon_close.2 AS hon_close_jun29449 dividend records went ex-dividend on June 29, own the stock before its ex-dividend date or the payment is not yours, yet among 25 household names we checked, 0 appeared.
+The quarter-end wave crested at 746 records on July 1.
+23 splits executed and 0 IPOs listed, Wednesday's debuts (BSP, ITG, LIME) already on the calendar.

 The SEC logged 6173 filings dated June 29: 1473 structured-product pricing supplements (form 424B2) and 1277 insider-trade reports (Form 4) dwarf the 231 8-Ks that make headlines.
-Our equity news feed carried 170 articles from just 3 publishers.
-Excluding one reused symbol the vendor tags ambiguously (dropped inside the query itself), the most-covered name was NVDA at 14 articles; the runner-up counted 12.
+Our news feed carried 170 articles from 3 publishers; excluding one ambiguously-tagged reused symbol (dropped in the query), the most-covered name was NVDA at 14 articles against the runner-up's 12.

 Data notes

-Weird data gets a note, never silent exclusion — the three below touch this post's headline numbers; the rest live in the expander.
+Weird data gets a note, never silent exclusion, these four touch headline numbers.

-- Dollar volume is a per-minute proxy.
-Every dollar-volume figure here is close × volume summed per minute bar — close to, but not exactly, the sum of individual print values.
+- Dollar volume is a per-minute proxy, close × volume summed per minute bar, near but not identical to the sum of print values.

 - A lone print can contaminate a minute bar's high or low.
-QQQ's 11:07 ET bar carries a $709.58 low while no surrounding bar dipped below $715.09 — a single print $5.51 under the concurrent market.
-Every high and low displayed above was cross-checked against adjacent bars; QQQ's session low of $705.172 is traced by a long run of consecutive mid-morning bars, not a lone print.
+QQQ's 11:07 ET bar carries a $709.58 low while no surrounding bar dipped below $715.09, one print $5.51 under the concurrent market.
+Every high and low above was cross-checked against adjacent bars; QQQ's $705.172 session low passed.

 Full data notes

 - A Honeywell "reverse split" the tape contradicts.
-The corporate-actions feed carries 1 HON record dated June 29: a 2-for-1 reverse split.
-HON closed $231.3 Friday and $227.71 Monday — no doubling.
+The feed carries 1 HON record dated June 29: a reverse split converting 2 old shares into 1 new.
+HON closed $231.3 Friday and $227.71 Monday, no doubling.
 We did not apply it.

-- The tick-level receipts moved.
-Crossed quotes, the phantom-volume correction on the trade tape, and the truncated FINRA short-volume file (and why daily short volume is not short interest) are documented, with receipts, in the microstructure deep dive.
+- The tick-level receipts, crossed quotes, the phantom-volume correction, the truncated FINRA short-volume file (and why short volume is not short interest), sit in the deep dive.

 The session, verified